BG3-Community-Library-Team/bg3-community/Tutorials/Items/Treasuretables.md

 # Treasuretables

 There are 1.5 ways you can add items to an object inventory.
-(Container/NPC)
+(Container/NPC) I'll get to the 0.5th way at the very end.

 Before anything with treasuretables can happen, except just editing existing ones, a gameobject needs this attribute node added to it: